Loan agent FAQs

 This is not a debt collection position.
 You will be collecting credit repayments from Morses Club customers.
 They will be aware that you are coming and know how much their weekly repayments are.
 The time that you call to collect their repayments is prearranged for their convenience and they are given payment cards to keep up to date with their account.
 You will only make collections on behalf of Morses Club and will have nothing to do with any other debts or forms of credit the customer may have.

 Can I change the call days and times to suit myself?

 You will arrange the days and times that you collect with your customers.
 If you are able to arrange a different time and date with them then changing this will not be a problem, however it is all down to what you can work out with your customers and their schedules must be considered first and foremost.

 Is it safe to go round collecting money from door to door?

 You will receive safety training as part of your structured training process.

 A DBS check (formerly known as a CRB check) allows a company to look at the past records or a prospective employee or associate to see any prior convictions.
 It's necessary for many job roles.

 Your commission will increase as you grow your customer base.
-For example if you start with a book of 100 customers, you will earn your commission as a percentage of what you collect from them.
-If you introduce more customers to Morses Club and increase your book number to 150 customers, you will earn more commission.
+For example if you start with a territory of 100 customers, you will earn your commission as a percentage of what you collect from them.
+If you introduce more customers to Morses Club and increase your territory number to 150 customers, you will earn more commission.

-- What happens if I am on holiday or I don't want to work at certain times?
+What happens if I am on holiday or I don't want to work a certain time?

-You are required to make sure the book is covered 52 weeks per year.
+You are required to make sure the territory is covered 52 weeks per year.
 However, as a self-employed person you are not obliged to do the work yourself and should arrange for a substitute to do it when you are unable to do so.
-Your Business Manager will talk you through how to set up a substitute to cover your book.
+Your Customer Relation Manager will talk you through how to set up a substitute to cover your territory.